marcduiker/azure-functions-university/lessons/configuration.md

 * API URLs
 * Service account details

 Another reason for configuration settings is security.
-Our code no longer lives on our machines.
-It lives in software repositories: Azure DevOps, GitHub etc.
+Our code is not just on our local machines.
+It lives in source control systems such as: Azure DevOps, GitHub etc.

 Putting sensitive information into these environments, even for private repositories is a security risk as it allows anyone with access to the repository to know sensitive information about all of your environments.
 If your repository is public the risk is even greater!